YashAndonia/Contacto.com/README.md

 # Contacto.com

-The responsive, quick website made using the basics of Angular JS.
+The responsive, quick Web App was made using the basics of Angular JS.
 It is designed to show information of users on a website.
-It is a basic practice, for now.

 ![Demo](https://user-images.githubusercontent.com/26602639/45809766-a87c0480-bce6-11e8-8226-cc136497dc81.gif)